List of Ohio State University people: Presidents of the Ohio State University

 The first president of Ohio Agricultural and Mechanical College is Edward Orton, Sr., who served from 1873 to 1881.
 During Orton's term, the university became Ohio State University, in 1878.
 Karen A. Holbrook took office in 2002 and was the first female president.
-E. Gordon Gee is the only president who served two terms, after from serving from 1990 to 1998 and returning in 2007–2013.
-Michael V. Drake took office in 2014 and was the first African American President of the university before leaving in 2020 to become the president of the University of California.
+E. Gordon Gee is the only president who served two terms, serving from 1990 to 1998, and from 2007 to 2013.
+Michael V. Drake took office in 2014 and was the first African-American president of the university, before leaving in 2020 to become the president of the University of California.
 Kristina M. Johnson, previously the chancellor of the State University of New York, began her term as university president on August 24, 2020.